Ulster Volunteer Force: Beginnings

 On 7 May 1966, loyalists petrol bombed a Catholic-owned pub in the loyalist Shankill area of Belfast.
 Fire engulfed the house next door, badly burning the elderly Protestant widow who lived there.
 She died of her injuries on 27 June.
 The group called itself the "Ulster Volunteer Force" (UVF), after the Ulster Volunteers of the early 20th century, although in the words of a member of the previous organisation "the present para-military organisation ... has no connection with the U.V.F. of which I have been speaking.
 Though, for its own purposes, it assumed the same name it has nothing else in common."
-It was led by Gusty Spence, formerly a soldier in the British Army.
+It was led by Gusty Spence, a former Royal Ulster Rifles soldier from Northern Ireland.
 Spence claimed that he was approached in 1965 by two men, one of whom was an Ulster Unionist Party MP, who told him that the UVF was to be re-established and that he was to have responsibility for the Shankill.
 On 21 May, the group issued a statement:From this day, we declare war against the Irish Republican Army and its splinter groups.
 Known IRA men will be executed mercilessly and without hesitation.
 Less extreme measures will be taken against anyone sheltering or helping them, but if they persist in giving them aid, then more extreme methods will be adopted. ... we solemnly warn the authorities to make no more speeches of appeasement.
 We are heavily armed Protestants dedicated to this cause.

 On 27 May, Spence sent four UVF members to kill IRA volunteer Leo Martin, who lived in Belfast.
 Unable to find their target, the men drove around the Falls district in search of a Catholic.
 They shot John Scullion, a Catholic civilian, as he walked home.
 He died of his wounds on 11 June.
 Spence later wrote "At the time, the attitude was that if you couldn't get an IRA man you should shoot a Taig, he's your last resort".

 On 26 June, the group shot dead a Catholic civilian and wounded two others as they left a pub on Malvern Street, Belfast.
 Two days later, the Government of Northern Ireland declared the UVF illegal.
 The shootings led to Spence's being sentenced to life imprisonment with a recommended minimum sentence of twenty years.
 Spence appointed Samuel McClelland as UVF Chief of Staff in his stead.